 Lightning Mode is not useful for light painting, but fun on Halloween.
 It's very random, so don't stare at the LED on this mode!!!

-Not all lights with Anduril have strobe modes, or may have different strobe modes (such as some lights from Fireflies).
+Not all lights with Anduril have strobe modes, or may have different strobe modes (such as some older lights from Fireflies).
 Some LED emitter and driver options don't work well with strobe modes.

 Anduril based lights are not for everyone, but with trial and error, and a bit of patience, they can be very useful in your light painting arsenal.